f4hbg/ezChromato/README.md

 Any software able to import ASCII files can be use, i only have experienced two for now :

-- ezData freeware : i like his ultra simplicity, it's ok to rapidly identify products but that's almost all
+- ezData freeware : i love his ultra simplicity, works well to rapidly identify products and visualize graphs
-- Unichrom : works very well and is far more advanced, calibration curves, internal standard management, pdf reports, etc...
+- Unichrom : far more advanced with calibration curves, internal standard management, pdf reports, etc...
-(free full post-processing / acquisition limited to 3mn in free mode) (if you have a licence you can directly make acquisition from Unichrom with the Arduino / ADS1220 without using the linux script)
+(you can directly make acquisition from Unichrom with the Arduino / ADS1220 without using the linux script) (free full post-processing / acquisition limited to 3mn in free mode)

+---

 If you enjoy or have a question, don't hesitate to contact me, it's always a pleasure having feeback